 What are the most common symptoms of sciatica?

-The most common symptoms are pain, numbness/tingling, or weakness below the site of the pathology (from the low back into the buttock and down the back of the leg).
+The most common symptoms are pain, numbness/tingling, or weakness below the site of the pathology (from the lower back into the buttock and down the back of the leg).
 These symptoms can be brought on by altering body position, prolonged positions, repetitive motions, or tension on the nerve.
 There are no specific gold standard symptoms because there can be so many different reasons the sciatic nerve is irritated.
 If it is coming from the back, the symptoms may present differently than if it is coming from the buttock/leg.

 How soon can you find pain relief after physical therapy?